 Unlike other global companies that prefer a thoughtful and philosophical approach to the design of their symbols, the choice of Adidas is very practical and somewhat banal.
 The fact is that he took as a basis an abridged version of the name and surname of the owner: Adi (Adolf) + Das (sler).
 But the graphic image is still complex and has repeatedly evolved from year to year.

 The debut emblem was born much earlier than the brand itself.
 It contains a shield, where, against a dark background, a seagull is bearing a men’s boot in its beak.
 A contrasting edging surrounds the main element; the remaining parts are made in monochrome.
 For the text fragment (the word “Dassler”), the constructivism font popular at that time in Germany was used.
-It echoes the Futura headset and the grotesque experimental geometry of the Bauhaus era.
+It echoes the Futura font and the grotesque experimental geometry of the Bauhaus era.
 It has an uneven distribution in height.
 Located above the shield, making it look like an impromptu crown.

 The first official logo of the company consists of a harmonious combination of verbal and graphic details.
 The central element is a studded boot.
 It is located between the American football goalposts, which are made of the extended legs of the lowercase “d.”
 The name is located below – it was then that the debut of “Adidas,” composed of two bases, took place.
 Under it is placed the final link to the direction of the sport – the consolidated word “Sportschuhe.”
 At the top of the semicircle are written the full name and surname of the owner of the company.